akvo/rag-doll/readme.md

 ```

 In the production environment, the interaction between the frontend and backend is handled differently to optimize performance and security.
 Instead of using the proxy setup defined in the development configuration, the frontend and backend services communicate through an Nginx server.
 The Nginx configuration, located in the frontend folder, acts as a reverse proxy, efficiently routing requests from the frontend to the backend.

-## POSTGRESQL
+## PostgreSQL

-This project uses PostgreSQL as the backend database for our API.
+This project uses PostgreSQL as the backend database.

 | `.env` | default | description |
 |---|---|---|
 | `POSTGRES_PORT` | 5432 | The external port used by the Database |
 | `POSTGRES_PASS` | _CHANGEME_ | The default password for accessing Database |
 | `PGADMIN_PORT` | 5050 | The external port used by pgadmin page |

 ## Google Cloud Deployment